-- Ø - Note: Apex can only be packaged from Developer, Enterprise, Unlimited, and Performance Edition organizations. - 7.
-Optionally, in the Notify on Packaging Error field, enter the email address of the person who receives an email notification if an error occurs when a subscriber's attempt to install, upgrade, or uninstall a packaged app fails.
+- 7. Optionally, in the Notify on Packaging Error field, enter the email address of the person who receives an email notification if an error occurs when a subscriber's attempt to install, upgrade, or uninstall a packaged app fails.
 This field appears only if packaging error notifications are enabled.
 To enable notifications, contact your Salesforce representative. - 8.
 Optionally, enter a description that describes the package.
 You can change this description before you upload it to AppExchange. - 9.
 Optionally, specify a post install script.
 You can run an Apex script in the subscriber organization after the package is installed or upgraded.
 For more information, see Running Apex on Package Install/Upgrade. - 10.
 Optionally, specify an uninstall script.
 You can run an Apex script in the subscriber organization after the package is uninstalled.
 For more information, see Running Apex on Package Uninstall. - 11.
 Click Save.